-An annual general meeting must be called by notice of not less than twenty-one (21) clear days and not less than twenty (20) clear business days.
-All other general meetings must be called by notice of at least fourteen (14) clear days and not less than ten (10) clear business days.
+An annual general meeting must be called by notice of not less than twenty-one (21) clear days.
+All other general meetings must be called by notice of at least fourteen (14) clear days.
 The notice is exclusive of the day on which it is served or deemed to be served and of the day for which it is given, and must specify (a) the time and date of the meeting, (b) save for an electronic meeting, the place of the meeting and if there is more than one meeting location as determined by the Board pursuant to the Articles, the principal place of the meeting (the "Principal Meeting Place"), (c) if the general meeting is to be a hybrid meeting or an electronic meeting, the notice shall include a statement to that effect and with details of the electronic facilities for attendance and participation by electronic means at the meeting or where such details will be made available by the Company prior to the meeting, and (d) particulars of resolutions to be considered at the meeting.